raphaelgimenezneto/chaotic-3body-simulation/README.md

 NUMERICAL INTEGRATION

-The integration method is configurable via src/config.py:
+The integration method is configurable via src/config.py, with three fully implemented options:

-INTEGRATOR = "euler"    options: euler | rk4 | verlet
+INTEGRATOR = "rk4"    # options: euler | rk4 | verlet

-- Euler integration is currently implemented
-- RK4 and Velocity Verlet are structurally supported and planned
-- Integration is performed using Numba for parallel execution
+The core physics engine is designed for maximum performance using Numba.
+It employs several high-performance computing (HPC) techniques:

+- JIT-Compiled Engine: The entire simulation loop is JIT-compiled to native machine code by Numba for C-like speed.
+- Zero-Allocation Loops: Integrators are implemented to be "zero-allocation," meaning they do not create temporary memory buffers during the time-stepping loop, eliminating garbage collection overhead.
+- Loop Unswitching: The main loop is structured to avoid conditional branches on the hot path, allowing for more aggressive compiler optimizations.
+- Optimized Force Calculation: Gravitational interactions are calculated efficiently using Newton's 3rd Law to halve the number of computations.

 --------------------------------------------------------------------------